EV Beginner’s Guide (2023)

 Maintenance after 40,000 km 🔧

-I bought my Nissan Leaf at 54,000 km, now over 90,000 km.
-I have now replaced all four tyres (for the last two, I spent a premium on getting Bridgestone Ecopia tyres).
+I bought my Nissan Leaf at 54,000 km.
+By 90,000 km, I had replaced all four tyres (for the last two, I spent a premium on getting Bridgestone Ecopia tyres).

-The first repair issue just came up – a worn-out ball joint.
+The only repair issue that came up was a worn-out ball joint.

 I was naive in thinking that nothing would go wrong.
 But I am pleasantly surprised that the brake pads are still just fine.